MohamedBoulhen/weatherapp/README.md

 ## Current Status

-This project is in the early stages of development.
+This project still under development.
 Features are being added, and the application is undergoing active development.
 Check back for updates as new features and improvements are implemented.

 ## Future Features